-The Council employs specialists to assist it in its decision making functions through the preparation of recommendations.
-These specialists have equivalent training to the experts that will be used in the preparation of land use consent applications for medium density housing and the best outcomes tend to be those where all parties involved have strived to establish positive, constructive relationships.
+The Council employs specialists to assist it is its decision making functions through the preparation of recommendations.
+These specialists have equivalent training to the experts that will be useful the preparation of land use consent applications for medium decisity is using and the best outcomes tend to be those there all pedies involved have strived to establish positive, constructive relationships.

-Neither the Council nor applicants are helped when the process becomes confrontational, and mutual respect between all participants is essential to obtain 'win-win' outcomes.
+Neither the Council nor applica... are helped when the process becomes confrontational, and mutual respect between all participants is essential to obtain 'win-win' outcomes.